 Coming to the US has opened my mind.
-Since arriving here three years ago, I've been able to tap into a community at Mission High School that has supported my growth as a young Latina.
-I want to be able to share this dynamic with my community after attending the University of California.
+Since arriving here four years ago, I've been able to tap into a community that has supported my growth as a young Latina.
+I want to be able to share this dynamic with my community after attending San Francisco State University.

 I come from Mexico City, one of the ten largest cities on the world, but also what is known as a "third world" city.
 As I was growing up in my home country I could see how education was limited for the middle and lower classes.
 No matter what level of education, it always cost money.
 Fortunately, in my case, my parents, even though they didn't have much, always supported me.
 My mom, in particular, worked so hard to provide the best for me.

 However, when I was a young girl, education wasn't a priority for me.
 I ended up pregnant at the age of 14 years, which was so unfair to my family who had put so much hope and work into my education.
 Life wasn't easy at all for us.
 None of us knew how to react to the situation, but my parents stayed supportive.
 My baby's father left me as soon as he knew that I was pregnant.
 I had no idea what the future would hold for me, but I never stopped going to school until I was about to give birth.

 By the time I gave birth, school was almost over, but I still had to turn in some work in order to graduate.
 Unfortunately, my pregnancy had negatively impacted my teachers' attitudes towards me.
 Especially my math teacher, who said in front of the whole class that I was no longer a girl, that now I was a woman.
 I was still only 14.
 I could not believe how a "teacher" could say that, instead of wishing you the best to keep going.

 After I graduated from Secondary (middle school in Mexico), my mother tried to get us a visa to move with my dad in the U.S. When my son was 5 months old we traveled to San Francisco CA. So I started a new life in a new country, learning a new language, with a little son.